SpaceWarpDev/SpaceWarp/.github/ISSUE_TEMPLATE/feature_request.md

-﻿---
+---
 name: Feature request
 about: Suggest an idea for this project
-title: '[Feature]'
+title: "[FEATURE]"
-labels: feature
+labels: ''
+assignees: ''

 ---

 ## Feature Information

 ###### **Feature description**
->A clear and concise description of what the problem is.
+A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 ###### **Solution proposal**
->A clear and concise description of how you want to happen.
+A clear and concise description of how you want to happen.

 ###### **Additional context**
-> Add any other context about the feature request here
+Add any other context about the feature request here

 ###### **Screenshots / Images**
-> Ctrl + V here
+Ctrl + V here